The Judd School: Curriculum

-As of 2010, the school follows the National Curriculum in Years 7–11 and offers a broad range of GCSEs (national exams taken by students aged 14–16) and A-levels (national exams taken by pupils aged 16–18).
-The school has no affiliation with a particular religious denomination, but religious education is given throughout the school, and boys may opt to take the subject as part of their GCSE course.
-Although morning assemblies take place and are Christian in nature, they are non-denominational.
-Students participate in a number of educational visits and excursions throughout their school career and Year Eleven students participate in a nine-day work experience programme.
-The curriculum comprises English and Drama, Mathematics, French, Latin, History, Geography, Physics, Chemistry, Biology, Art, Music, Design Technology, Religious Education, Physical Education (P.E.) and Games and Personal, Social and Health Education (P.S.H.E.).
-In the second year German is added and in Mathematics, students are divided based on their ability.
-The use of Information Technology is central to all teaching and is taught as a discrete subject in Years 7 and 8.
-Boys usually take ten subjects for GCSE, English (Language and Literature), Mathematics, a foreign language, all three separate sciences or Dual Certificate Science, supplemented by three other subjects from those listed above.
+As of 2025, the school follows the National Curriculum in Years 7–11 and offers a broad range of GCSEs (national exams taken by students aged 14–16) and A-levels (national exams taken by pupils aged 16–18).
+The school has no affiliation with a particular religious denomination, but religious education is given throughout the school, and boys must take the subject as part of their GCSE course.
+Students participate in a number of educational visits and excursions throughout their school career, and Year Twelve students participate in a five-day work experience programme.
+The curriculum comprises English, Mathematics, three separate sciences (Biology, Chemistry and Physics), 3 Languages (French, German and Latin), History, Geography, Religious Education, Computer Science, Art, Drama, Music, Design and Technology, PE and Games, and a bespoke Learn, Grow, Belong (PSHE) curriculum.
+In the second year, students are divided in Mathematics, based on their ability.
+Boys usually take eleven subjects for GCSE, English (Language and Literature), Mathematics, all three separate sciences, Religious Studies, a foreign language, a humanity (Geography or History), a creative subject, and another free choice from any remaining options.
+Some students are offered the opportunity to study an additional, twelfth Mathematics qualification, which for most selected students is the Level 2 Certificate in Further Mathematics, but the highest achieving students are instead put forward for the Free Standing Maths Qualification (FSMQ).
+In recent years, the school has also offered a GCSE in Classical Languages, and History has been offered as two separate GCSEs with students selecting either of Modern History and Ancient History.

-In the sixth form, pupils study five AS-level (the equivalent of half an A-level qualification) subjects for one year, which may include General Studies and usually continue with three or four subjects to A-level.
-A wide choice of subjects is offered at A-level: English, French, German, Latin, Classical Civilisation, Art, Design and Technology, Music, Geography, History, Economics, Government and Politics, Business Studies, Mathematics, Further Mathematics, Physics, Chemistry, Biology, Religious Studies and P.E.
+In the sixth form, pupils begin by studying four A-Levels, but some choose only to sit exams for three A-Levels.
+A wide choice of subjects is offered at A-level: English Literature, French, German, Latin, Classical Civilisation, Art, Design and Technology, Music, Geography, History, Economics, Politics, Mathematics, Further Mathematics, Physics, Chemistry, Biology, Religious Studies, Philosophy, Computer Science and P.E.
 Most combinations of subjects can be accommodated.
-All students participate in a games activity on a Wednesday afternoon.
+Students also have the opportunity to take an Extended Project Qualification (EPQ) in the spring term of Year 12.
+All students participate in a games activity on a Wednesday afternoon every fortnight.

-The school year runs from September to July, split across three terms: the autumn term (September to December), spring term (January to April) and the summer term (April to July).
-Students receive two weeks off for Christmas and Easter, a six-week summer break, and three "half term" breaks.
+The school year runs from September to July, split across three terms: the autumn term (September to December), the spring term (January to April) and the summer term (April to July).
+Students receive two weeks off for Christmas and Easter, a six-week summer break, and three "half-term" breaks.